-Re: Gary Fuhrman
+Re: Peirce List • Gary Fuhrman (1) (2)

 The following two passages may help to clarify Peirce’s admittedly peculiar usage of “formal” in this context.

-Re: Jim Willgoose
+Re: Peirce List • Jim Willgoose (1) (2)

-But I cited that passage this time around only for the sake of collating its introduction, “Logic, in the sense of Normative Semeotic”, with the words of Peirce’s definition, “Logic will here be defined as formal semiotic”, giving us reason to say that Peirce equates formal with normative in this frame.
+But I cited that passage this time around only for the sake of collating its introduction, “Logic, in the sense of Normative Semeotic”, with the words of Peirce’s definition, “Logic will here be defined as formal semiotic”, giving us reason to say Peirce equates formal with normative in this frame.